 Aligning Liberal Arts Degree Pathways with Career Outcomes and Advancement

 See what Joe Lovejoy had to say about the vision for embedding career into the student experience.

 A Curated Career Services Experience for Liberal Arts Students

 The Indiana University College of Arts and Sciences is the largest school on the Bloomington campus, with 12,000 students and 900 faculty across 80 departments.
-The Walter Center for Career Achievement wanted to scale their impact by reaching more students – even Freshmen and Sophomores who otherwise wouldn’t have been seeking out career services so early in their academic journies.
+The Walter Center for Career Achievement wanted to scale their impact by reaching more students – even freshmen and sophomores who otherwise wouldn’t have been seeking out career services so early in their academic journeys.
 Additionally, the Walter Center staff wanted an efficient way to promote news, information, and student success stories, to ultimately increase awareness and participation in their events, workshops, and career counseling services.

 Joe Lovejoy and the Walter Center team began using uConnect’s marketing tools to deliver curated content to their students and stakeholders, and in their first year, saw a 44% increase in participation in career coaching sessions, and a 223% increase in student attendance at Walter Center facilitated workshops.
 Over 15,000 students subscribe to personalized alerts based on their personal, academic, and professional interests.

 Partnering with Faculty to Build Integrated Career Communities

 In April of 2016, Indiana University Arts & Sciences (IUAS) implemented uConnect to simplify engagement with career resources and services and to execute on their new career community model developed by Joe Lovejoy and his team in the Walter Center for Career Achievement.